A Favorite for More Than 80 Years

-Tessa Arias over at Handle the Heat shows the result of her experimentation and her version of the perfect Chocolate Chip Cookie.
-The biggest difference in the two recipes is that she uses bread flour and all-purpose flour rather than bread and cake flour.
+Tessa Arias over at Handle the Heat shows the result of her experimentation in search of the perfect Chocolate Chip Cookie.
+She uses bread flour and all-purpose flour rather than the bread and cake flour suggested by Jacque Torres.
 Frankly, I can’t tell that much difference in the two, but it’s hard to find a bad chocolate chip cookie.

-Tessa also reminds us what each of the ingredients do: baking powder and baking soda give us soft centers; bread flour provides chewiness; brown sugar makes for a butterscotch flavor and great texture; shortening (rather than butter) gives a store bought texture; and flavor comes from long chilling of the dough.
+Tessa also reminds us what each of the ingredients do: baking powder and baking soda give us soft centers; bread flour provides chewiness.
+Brown sugar makes for a butterscotch flavor, and great texture.
+Shortening (rather than butter) gives a store-bought texture.
+Flavor comes from refrigerating the dough before baking.